 Click on the relevant tab above to determine if you can apply and the evidence requirements you will need to supply Australis College.

 Please refer the relevant Tab below to check your eligibility.

-To be eligible to be considered for a VET Student Loan, all students enrolling into an approved VSL course must meet the Academic Suitability Requirements.
+To be eligible to be considered for a VET Student Loan, all students enrolling in an approved VSL course must meet the Academic Suitability Requirements.

 Students must provide evidence of one of the following documents:

-Australis College must also be satisfied that the student is able to successfully complete the course they are enrolling into and therefore reserves the right to decline a VET Student Loan application or request the student complete an internal Core Skills Assessment prior to enrolment.
+Australis College must also be satisfied that the student can successfully complete the course they are enrolling into and therefore reserves the right to decline a VET Student Loan application or request the student complete an internal Core Skills Assessment before enrolment.

 To apply for a VET Student Loan, you will need to complete an online Electronic Commonwealth Assistance Form (eCAF) and will require your tax file number (TFN).